2023 Clean Air Grants for Agricultural Stationary Diesel Engine Repower

 - Applications are limited to one grant project per Company, LLC, Taxpayer ID, etc. with final determination at the District’s discretion.

 - Engine must be operational, and verified as such by the District at a pre-inspection, and in-service at the time of application.

 - During the last 24 months, the engine must have operated 100% of the time in Santa Barbara County.
 Newly funded projects must also operate 100% of the time in Santa Barbara County.

-- During the last 24 months, the engine must have been in compliance with the District’s Agricultural Engine Registration program.
+- During the last 24 months, the existing engine must have been in compliance with the District’s Agricultural Engine Registration program.

 - Existing engine must be destroyed by a District-approved salvage yard.

 How to Apply:

 - Determine your agricultural engine’s eligibility for this program.
 Please see CARB’s 2017 Carl Moyer Guidelines, Chapter 5, FARMER Guidelines, Community Air Projection Project Guidelines, and the project criteria and requirements page for full details.

 - Gather the required information regarding the existing agricultural engine.

 - Apply for grant funds in person, by mail, email or online.